mkvoya/eps-preview/README.md

 ## Requirements

-This extension depends on the `PostScript Language` extension to recognize EPS file.
+This extension depends on the `PostScript Language` extension to recognize an EPS file.
 You can install that extension from the VSCode extension store.

 This extension also depends on two commands -- `ps2pdf` and `pdf2svg` to generate the preview.